epileftro85/quasarfire/README.md

 ### Instructions

-- In a command line start the container
+- In a command line start the containers
   - > sh ./start.sh
 - In another console window or in the same run gradlew
   -  > ./gradlew bootRun